Why study biodiversity in Madagascar?

 - Build your résumé and skills with an internship and Independent Study Project.

-Previous college-level coursework in environmental studies, ecology, biology, or related fields, as assessed by SIT.
+Previous college-level coursework in environmental studies, ecology, biology, or related fields.
 Three recent semesters of college-level French or equivalent, and the ability to follow coursework in French, as assessed by SIT.